TJmokoena-dataquant/FUTURE_DS_02/README.md

 Python (Pandas, NumPy) for data cleaning and preprocessing Power BI for data exploration and insight generation Excel/CSV as the data source

+Conclusion:
+This project demonstrates how raw customer subscription data can be transformed into meaningful insights that highlight the drivers of churn and retention.
+By identifying patterns related to billing behavior, subscription changes, and customer engagement, the analysis provides a foundation for improving customer experience and reducing churn.
+These insights can support businesses in making informed decisions to enhance retention strategies, optimize revenue, and build long-term customer relationships.